News

 The North Carolina pastor is the first—and so far only—Southern Baptist to face criminal charges in a federal investigation of the convention’s handling of sexual abuse allegations.

 The US Attorney’s Office for the Southern District of New York has been looking into the nation’s largest Protestant denomination since 2022.
-The probe was prompted by a report commissed by the Southern Baptist Convention (SBC) that found Executive Committee staff, responsible for the denomination’s day-to-day operations, refused to do anything about allegations of sexual abuse.
-Executive Committee presidents had a secret list of more than 700 abusive pastors, but flatly rejected calls for reform and maligned abuse survivors and advocates calling for change.
+The probe was prompted by a report commissed by the Southern Baptist Convention (SBC) that found Executive Committee staff, who are responsible for the denomination’s day-to-day operations, refused to do anything about allegations of sexual abuse.
+Executive Committee presidents had a secret list of more than 700 abusive pastors but flatly rejected calls for reform and maligned abuse survivors and advocates calling for change.

 SBC lawyers turned internal discussions about abuse into discussions around legal liability, according to the report, until protecting the institution from lawsuits became the highest priority—higher than protecting people from sexual predators in pulpits and Sunday school classrooms across the country.